miguelfagundez/AwesomeToast-Android/README.md

 Images
 -----

 The library manages only one image per toast in the left side.
 This is optional, so you can include it if neccessary.
-I recommend to use a vector asset which size is between 24dp and 48dp.
+I recommend to use a vector asset which size is between 24dp to 48dp.
 By default, the toast available in the library use an image size of 24dp.
 If you want to include an image, then you must use the `.setImageValue()` method as follow:

 ```java
 // Custom Toast